 Glazing works on historic buildings?
 Our window putties, EGOPUTTIES, have proven themselves for decades and are perfect for single glazing for windows to be restored.

-Window putties from EGO are produced using mountain chalk from Kaltenbrunn which we mine ourselves.
+Window putties from EGO are produced using mountain chalk from Kaltenbrunn in Upper Bavaria which we mine ourselves.
+They have proven themselves as excellent materials both here and abroad over decades.
 Window putty has the advantage of adequately sealing single glazing in listed buildings without damaging the property to be renovated.
-It also guarantees a seal in accordance with Groups 1-5 of DIN 18545: Sealing of glazing with sealants and the “Chart for determining the load-bearing groups for window glazing (RoTa)”, developed by the Institut für Fenstertechnik e.V., Rosenheim.
+It also guarantees a seal in accordance with DIN 18545: Sealing of glazing with sealants in accordance with Groups 1-5 of the “Chart for determining the load-bearing groups for window glazing (RoTa)” developed by the Institut für Fenstertechnik e.V., Rosenheim.

-Window putties from EGO are perfect for:
+Window putties from EGO are excellently suited to:

 - Greenhouse glazing, industrial glazing, lead glazing, and much more

 Working with window putty – How to do it right

 The windows are always a significant weak point in heat insulation, especially in older buildings.
 The single glazing of the windows does not keep the outside temperature away as well as the laminated glass of the new window models.